-It's easy to under-estimate the toll that stress can take on our skin and to kid ourselves that a haphazard skincare routine and poor lifestyle choices won't eventually catch up with us.
+It’s easy to under-estimate the toll that stress can take on our skin and kid ourselves that a haphazard skincare routine and poor lifestyle choices won’t eventually catch up with us.

 Dr. Eiselen says:

 The skin and the brain develop from the same layer of cells in the human embryo; they are intimately linked throughout life.
-Healthy skin is therefore a product of not only a skin care routine, but a stress-free state of mind.
+Healthy skin is, therefore, a product of not only a skincare routine but a stress-free state of mind.

 Stress is an engineering term which refers to the application of different forces to materials, usually used to test their strength or their breaking point.
 The concept is no different in humans.
 The types of forces applied are not those used in engineering, but the effects are much the same.
-Conscious and sub-conscious parts of the brain are both involved in the production of stress.
-As a consequence of the brain activity, the endocrine systems become involved at all levels.
+Conscious and subconscious parts of the brain are both involved in the production of stress.
+As a consequence of brain activity, the endocrine systems become involved at all levels.

 Skin is influenced by the brain through its varied and wide-reaching system of connections to the skin.
 Hormones produced by the different parts of the endocrine system have profound, direct and indirect effects on the skin.
 From this concise explanation of the structural and functional intimacy of the different organ systems, it is easy to appreciate that skin will not escape the eroding effects of pervasive stress.

 The quality, comfort and appearance of healthy skin depend on a fine and happy balance of the influences mentioned above.
 The blood flow through the skin of a stressed person is not at its optimal level, thus disrupting the oxygen and nutrient supply to the skin.
-Like any starving or suffocating organ, aging and decay are sped up over time.
+Like any starving or suffocating organ, ageing and decay are sped up over time.
 Persistent stress starts to automate the nerve impulse pathways as our brains learn the patterns that are most often repeated.
 Combine this with a lethal mix of constantly-raised stress hormones and cell receptors are reprogrammed into ‘survival mode’.

 Cells focused on survival are not attuned to thrive, divide efficiently or produce highly specialised, robust and vital units required for youthful, zesty skin.
 Skin can become stress-damaged over protracted periods.
-However, due to genetic and other differences, the complexity of all the involved elements and effects variable to passage of time make it impossible to quantify the effects of stress on skin in any individual.
+However, due to genetic and other differences, the complexity of all the involved elements and effects variable to the passage of time make it impossible to quantify the effects of stress on the skin in any individual.